stephane-martin/bouncer/README.md

 # How to get user information in the backend services

-The backend services that are protected by nginx-auth-ldap get information about the authenticated user through the following ways:
+The backend services that are protected by bouncer get information about the authenticated user through the following ways:

 -   The `Authorization` HTTP header is passed.
 Optionaly, the user password can be masked in that header if `http.mask_password` is true.
 -   The username is passed in the `X-REMOTE-USER` HTTP header.
--   If a RSA private key is defined in `nginx-auth-ldap` configuration, a signed JWT token is passed in the `X-REMOTE-JWT` header.
+-   If a RSA private key is defined in `bouncer` configuration, a signed JWT token is passed in the `X-REMOTE-JWT` header.

 To define a RSA private key, provide the path to a PEM-encoded file in `signature.private_key_path`, or directly the PEM-encoded key in `signature.private_key_content`.

-(To generate such a private key, you can use `nginx-auth-ldap generate-rsa-keys`.)
+(To generate such a private key, you can use `bouncer generate-rsa-keys`.)

 # HTTP Basic Authentication: Nginx configuration example